MinhNguyen41092/ToDo/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+ToDo application tracks your work with elegant UI

+Things are featured in the app:

-* Ruby version
+* Rail 5 and Ruby 2.4.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Ajax

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Modal and simple form

-* Deployment instructions
+* Postgresql DB

+* Devise for authentication

 * ...